apache/rocketmq-clients/java/README.md

 The following logging parameters are all supported for specification by JVM system parameters (for example, `java -Drocketmq.log.level=INFO -jar foobar.jar`) or environment variables.

-* `rocketmq.log.level`: log output level, default is INFO.
+* `rocketmq.log.level`: the log output level, default is INFO.
 * `rocketmq.log.root`: the root directory of the log output, default is `$HOME/logs/rocketmq`, so the full path is `$HOME/logs/rocketmq/rocketmq-client.log`.
 * `rocketmq.log.file.maxIndex`: the maximum number of log files to keep, default is 10 (the size of a single log file is limited to 64 MB, no adjustment is supported now).